philkleer/typst-modern-acad-cv/lib.typ

       let parts = auths.at(index).split(", ")
       let author = text(parts.at(0) + ", " + parts.at(1).first() + ".")

-      // Highlight the author's name if it matches `me`. if not me == none {
+      // Highlight the author's name if it matches `me` or one of the names in the array `me` if not me == none {
         if author == me or type(me) == array and author in me {
           if "corresponding" in fields and fields.corresponding == true {
             author = strong(author + super("C")) // Add a superscript "C" for corresponding author.
           } else {
             author = strong(author)
           }